-This 1-day wine tour of Kakheti is a fascinating journey to discover Georgia’s 8,000-year history of winemaking, while enjoying the mountain scenery, picturesque villages, historical monuments, and culture of eastern Georgia.
-Highlights include wine-tasting at three wineries, viewing the Alaverdi Cathedral’s frescoes, and visiting the regional centre of Telavi.
+This one-day Kakheti wine tour from Tbilisi is a fascinating journey to discover Georgia’s 8,000-year history of winemaking, while enjoying the mountain scenery, picturesque villages, historical monuments, and culture of eastern Georgia.
+Highlights include wine-tasting at Shumi Winery, viewing the Alaverdi Cathedral’s frescoes, and visiting the regional centre of Telavi.
 Join this tour of Kakheti to taste unique Georgian wines and learn the local winemakers’ secrets!

-Tbilisi – Telavi – Shumi Winery – Alaverdi Monastery – Lekso’s Winery – Tbilisi
+Tbilisi – Vardisubani – Telavi – Shumi Winery – Alaverdi – Tbilisi

 Duration: 10-12 hours

 - Qvevri workshops and wine tasting in Vardisubani;

 - Lunch and wine tasting at Shumi Winery;

 - Mineral water (0,5l per person per day).